 Acura Stage: Flatland Cavalry, a six-piece band hailing from Lubbock, Texas, brings their special blend of country, folk and Americana.
 They’ve been described as having modern energy and old school heart with a sweet, driving fiddle edge.
 Mountain Deer Revival will also be taking the stage!

-A Salute to Military kicks off the evening, as the Goodwill Cajun Food Fest takes place on Kennedy Plaza.
+A Salute to Military kicks off the evening on Kennedy Plaza.
 KFDI is the media partner for this show.